metacpan/metacpan-cpan-extracted/distros/D/Data-TableReader-Decoder-HTML/README.md

-This module allowed Data::TableReader to find tables in HTML files.
+This module allows Data::TableReader to find tables in HTML files.